lmeller-git/Kasino/README.md

 A construction that elastically relaxes a given collection.

-`Lope` aims to improve performance of concurrent datastcurtures by sharding operations into multiple subqueues.
+`Kasino` aims to improve performance of concurrent datastructures by sharding operations into multiple subqueues.
-This process introduces a relaxation of the wrapped datastruture, the specifics depending on the used scheduler.
+This process introduces a relaxation of the wrapped datastruture, the specifics depending on the used strategy.

+Strategies optimize for performance and relaxation bounds, but can be implemented to optimize for other properties.

-Multiple schedulers, ameneable to different kinds of datastructures and requirements are provided.
+Multiple strategies, ameneable to different kinds of datastructures and requirements are provided.

-Additionally an interface for defining custom schedulers is available.
+Additionally an interface for defining custom strategies is available.

 ### Usage